Physically Plausible Multi-System Trajectory Generation and Symmetry Discovery: Conclusion

 In this paper we propose SPS-GAN, a general framework to generate both Cartesian trajectory and video data of multiples systems under variable parameters and discover symmetry in dynamical systems.
 By leveraging the observation that cyclic-coordinates provide a principled way to reduce the learned configuration space, we discover a latent configuration space that is able to produce physically plausible trajectories as well as a identify cyclic-coordinates.
 SPS-GAN demonstrates its ability to generate trajectory data with accuracy on par with supervised baselines and video data under different settings with consistency significantly higher than existing physics-informed baselines.

+\textbf{Future Work.} SPS-GAN relies on a standard RNN based discriminator.
+Existing work have used hand picked Hamiltonians as both the genrator and discriminator for quantum applications~\citep{kim2024hamiltonian}.
+Future work will investigate embedding general Hamiltonian structure in the discriminator.

 \textbf{Limitations.} While the paper demonstrates the utility of SPS-GAN, we do not extend to use the learned representations for additional tasks.
 Future work will focus on applying the proposed method on unknown systems to discover hidden symmetries that can be used in downstream tasks such as energy based control.
+While the latent space is governed by Hamiltonian dynamics, the decoding MLP is unconstrained, leading to output trajectories that do not strictly follow conservation of energy in the Cartesian or video representation.